nrfta/go-config/README.md

 To load the config data into a struct you will need two parameters

-1) a variable of type box:   To get the box type you will need to import ``` github.com/gobuffalo/packr``` .
+1) a variable of type **box**:   To get the box type you will need to import ``` github.com/gobuffalo/packr``` .
 The box variable will hold the config data in the binary
-2) a variable of type "customStruct" where customStruct is a struct you define to mirror the key values of your config
+2) a variable of type **"customStruct"** where customStruct is a struct you define to mirror the key values of your config

 ### Example